A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Discussion and future work

 \subsubsection{Acknowledgments}

 This work was supported by the ERC grant ERC-2012-AdG 321162-HELIOS, EPSRC grant Seebibyte EP/M013774/1, EPSRC/MURI grant EP/N019474/1 and the Australian Research Council Centre of Excellence for Robotic Vision (project number CE140100016).
-We would also like to acknowledge the Royal Academy of Engineering and FiveAI, and thank Richard Hartley and Puneet Dokania for helpful discussions.
+We would also like to acknowledge the Royal Academy of Engineering and FiveAI, and thank Richard Hartley, Puneet Dokania and Amartya Sanyal for helpful discussions.